For any further questions or help please contact the Strategic Planning team.

 We are committed to a brownfield-first approach, utilising previously developed land where possible.
 While some greenfield sites may be required, strong policies in the Local Plan will protect valued landscapes, our green network, Local Nature Reserves and help secure new and improved green space as well as a net increase in bio-diversity and ecology across the borough.

-The three proposed sites are north of Shawbirch, Wappenshall and north east of Muxton.
+The three allocated sites are north of Bratton, Wappenshall and northeast of Muxton.

-Why does the council need to consider SUEs?
+Why does the council need to consider Sustainable Communities?

-The council is consulting on the inclusion of SUEs for a number of reasons, including:
+The Local Plan includes Sustainable Communities for a number of reasons, including:

-• by focusing growth on larger SUEs it will maximise the opportunity to secure new infrastructure, including contributions to highways, education and health provision
+• by focusing growth on larger Sustainable Communities it will maximise the opportunity to secure new infrastructure, including contributions to highways, education and health provision, and;

 • delivery of these sites will ensure that a greater range of homes and community benefits such as open space and sustainable travel routes are delivered.